Making moral rehabilitation real in the lives of every inmate in America...

 Becoming an agent of change

-The same academic curriculum available to students outside the prison
+- The same academic curriculum available to students outside the prison

-Programs taught by tenured professors
+- Programs taught by highly qualified professors

-Opportunities for inmates of all faiths
+- Opportunities for inmates of all faiths

 Moral rehabilitation through the Prison Seminary Model has the power to break generational cycles of dysfunction caused by crime, violence, and substance abuse.

-Program participants reconnect with family members while in prison
+- Program participants reconnect with family members while in prison

-Parents become part of children’s lives again
+- Parents become part of children’s lives again

-Program graduates who are paroled return to their communities with leadership and ministry skills
+- Program graduates who are paroled return to their communities with leadership and ministry skills